DPBayes/twinify/README.md

 A example of such text file for a larger data set is available in `examples/covid19_analysis/models/full_model.txt`.
 Automatic modelling also automates the encoding of string valued features into suitable domain.

 ### Building Models in NumPyro
 If you are familiar with NumPyro and want a more flexible way of specifying models, you can provide a Python file containing NumPyro code to Twinify.
-All you need to do is providing a `model` function that specifies the NumPyro model for a single data instance `x`.
+All you need to do is define a `model` function that specifies the NumPyro model for a single data instance `x`.
 You also have to define functions for pre- and postprocessing of data (if required).
 You can find details on the exact requirements for NumPyro models in the FAQ and an example in `examples/covid19_analysis/models/numpyro_model_example.py`.

 ### How to Run Twinify
 Once you have have set the probabilistic model, you can run Twinify by calling